oyindonesia/oybayar-docs/source/includes/_accepting-payments.md

 | Bank Syariah Indonesia (BSI)| Closed Amount                             |

+### Credit & Debit Card Details

+For payments via credit and/or debit cards, ensure that your end-users:
+1. Have sufficient balance or credit limit for the transaction
+2. Have enabled 3D Secure (3DS) as a way to authenticate the transaction

+We currently only support Visa, Mastercard, and JCB transactions

 ## API E-Wallet Aggregator

 E-Wallet API allows clients to charge and receive payments directly from top e-wallet issuers.
 With one integration, they are able to get access to all of OY’s available e-wallets and the upcoming e-wallet integrations.